pereruannabaala/Akan/README.md

 ## Introduction

 Akan names are part of the cultural heritage of the Akan people.
 Each day of the week corresponds to a specific name for males and females.
 This generator allows users to input their date of birth and gender to receive their corresponding Akan name.

+## Features

++ Calculate the day of the week from a given date.
++ Generate and display Akan names based on the calculated day of the week and the provided gender.
++ Simple and intuitive user interface.